wuruchi/compile1/paper.md

 # Summary

-`Autosubmit GUI` is a front-end software developed using `Javascript` and `ReactJS` that aims to show complex information from the execution of the experiments' workflow (managed by `Autosubmit`) in a **High-Performance Computing (HPC)**.
+`Autosubmit GUI` is a front-end software developed using **Javascript** and **ReactJS** that aims to provide users with complex information from the workflow execution of scientific experiments (managed by `Autosubmit`) in any system, but mainly **High-Performance Computing (HPC)** platforms.
-`Autosubmit` [@autosubmit] is a Python-based workflow manager that handles complex tasks involving different sub-steps (e.g., scientific computational experiments).
-These tasks may be executed in one or many other computing systems (platforms), from _High-Performance Computers_ to small clusters or workstations.
-This workflow manager can orchestrate the tasks (jobs) that constitute the workflow while respecting their dependencies, handling errors, and retrieving remote logs, among other features.
+`Autosubmit` [@autosubmit] is a Python-based workflow manager able to handle complex tasks involving different sub-steps (e.g., scientific computational experiments).
+Tasks are executed in one or multiple computing systems (platforms), from High-Performance Computers to small clusters or workstations.
+This workflow manager can orchestrate the tasks (jobs) that constitute the workflow while respecting their dependencies and handling errors.

-This front-end software consumes information served by an **API** (`Autosubmit API` [@api]) that collects information from the execution of the workflow of experiments.
+This front-end software consumes information served by an API (`Autosubmit API` [@api]) that collects data from the execution of experiment workflows.
+An experiment consists of jobs that are executed on the selected platform and that follow some established inter-dependencies.
+The execution of an experiment and its jobs may generate a high amount of information that needs to be processed so users can visualize it. `Autosubmit API` summarizes this information and presents it as API requests. `Autosubmit GUI` consumes these API requests and shows the information available in a condensed, comprehensive, and dynamic way. `Autosubmit GUI` uses three highly popular and useful libraries: `FancyTree` [@fancytree], `vis.js` [@visjs], and `react-google-charts` [@reactgoogle]; among other web resources that facilitate the visualization of information and information updates.

-An experiment consists of jobs that are executed on the selected platforms following an established sequence.
-The execution of an experiment and its jobs generates a high amount of information that needs to be visualized later by users. `Autosubmit API` summarizes this information and presents it as API requests. `Autosubmit GUI` consumes these API requests and shows the information available in a condensed, comprehensive, and dinamic way. `Autosubmit GUI` uses three highly popular and useful libraries: `FancyTree` [@fancytree], `vis.js` [@visjs], and `react-google-charts` [@reactgoogle]; among other web resources that facilitate the visualization of information and information updates.
+The visual approach to experiment workflow management is not new in the High-Performance Computing scenario.
+As two widely adopted tools, we have Cylc [@cylc] and ecFlow [@ecflow]. `Autosubmit GUI` attempts to present a development template for those willing to work in a web environment for progress monitoring purposes.

 # Statement of need

-The number of jobs in an experiment workflow (managed by `Autosubmit`) ranges from one job to several thousands, where the jobs can vary in the kind of task they perform, from data retrieval to complex climate simulation.
+The number of jobs in an experiment workflow (managed by `Autosubmit`) ranges from one to several thousand.
+The jobs can vary in the kind of task they perform, from data retrieval to complex climate simulations.
 The result of the execution of an experiment workflow is usually large amounts of information scattered in a file system.
-Originally, this information was accessed through the file system or by using terminal commands (provided by `Autosubmit`) to get the information as a `text`, `pdf` file, or terminal output.
-The _Computational Earth Science_ team decided that a better way to access this information without risking unreliability nor loss of performance was needed.
-A web application was chosen as the solution architecture that would enable us to deploy this service easily and with minimum requirements for our users.
-Furthermore, this choice would allow developers to reuse existing technology, in the form of open-source visualization libraries, to allow `Autosubmit GUI` to show information in a graphical way.
-The software has been designed and is developed following a efficiency first premise, since the amount of information we need to show is considerable and we aim to maintain minor loading times.
+Access to this information is possible through the file system or by using terminal commands (provided by `Autosubmit`) to get the data as a `text` or `pdf` file or terminal output.
+Although they fulfilled the purpose of experiment monitoring, these ways of presenting workflow information fell short once the experiments grew in the number of jobs involved and dependencies.
+Therefore, our users needed a more optimal, accessible, and interactive technology to access their experiments' results.
+The development team chose a web architecture as the solution that would enable us to quickly deploy this service and with minimum requirements for our users.
+Furthermore, this choice would allow developers to reuse existing technology, in the form of open-source visualization libraries, to let `Autosubmit GUI` show information in a graphical way.
+Since the amount of information we need to show is considerable, the software has been designed and developed with an emphasis on optimization and maintaining little loading times.

-The main experiment workflow representation generated by the users of `Autosubmit` was a graph generated through graphviz in a `pdf` file.
+The primary experiment workflow representation generated by the users of `Autosubmit` was a graph generated through graphviz in a `pdf` file.
 Consequently, that was the first representation we tried to mimic in `Autosubmit GUI`.
-For this purpose we chose `vis.js`, a proven javascript library that provides graph representations for the provided data.
-This library also provides a rich API through which we can manipulate it and dinamically update it.
-In our implementation we present several ways to access the `vis.js` objects and adapt them to our necessities in concordancen with the requirements of _ReactJS_, we avoid unnecessary refreshes of the graph component by storing it in the React internal state.
-We believe that this can serve as a guide to those willing to work with graph representations in a web environment.
+For this purpose, we chose `vis.js`, a proven Javascript library that implements graph representations for the provided data.
+This library also provides a rich API through which we can manipulate it and dynamically update it.
+In our implementation, we present several ways to access the `vis.js` objects and adapt them to our necessities in concordance with the requirements of `ReactJS`.
+We avoid unnecessary refreshes of the graph component by storing it in the `React` internal state.
+We believe that our implementation can guide those willing to work with graph representations in a web environment.

-Later, `Autosubmit GUI` was required to implement an experiment workflow representation that showed more information at first glance, and that arranged the jobs in a hierarchical way.
-As a result, we decided to implement a tree view based on `FancyTree`, a Javascript library.
+Later, `Autosubmit GUI` was required to implement an experiment workflow representation that showed more information at first glance, arranging jobs hierarchically.
+As a result, we decided to implement a tree view based on `FancyTree`, a `Javascript` library.
 This library provides a rich API that allowed us to implement a structured visualization of the experiment workflow.
-Again, we adapted this library to work smoothly with _ReactJS_ and that is updated efficiently through the internal component infrastructure.
-It is also a good example on how to use the tools provided by this library.
-Moreover, statistics are shown using `react-google-charts`.
+Again, we adapted this library to work smoothly with `ReactJS`.
+By directly accessing the internal component infrastructure, we achieved smooth updates of the tree's information.
+It is also an excellent example of how to use the tools provided by this library.
+Moreover, we use `react-google-charts` to display statistics generated by the experiment workflow execution.

-Finally, a word on our programming language and framework choice. _Javascript_ was the obvious, and perhaps required, choice in this respect.
-This programming language has taken over the web and is becoming an standard, for better or worse.
-For our front-end purpose, it has all the tools that we needed and gives us access to a variety of useful extensiones.
-The main vision of `Autosubmit GUI` was to developed a graphical interface that showed as much information as possible at first glance; moreover, this interface should be scalable, with more requirements of information taking an area of the browser window.
-It was decided that the interface should be divided in modules that would be displayed in a tiled design.
-The interface should be able to update the modules (tiles) individually and independently without affecting general performance. _ReactJS_ provides the tools to accomplish this purpose, where we can translate our idea of modules to components.
+Finally, we discuss a little about our programming language and framework choice. **Javascript** was the obvious, and perhaps required, selection in this respect.
+This programming language has taken over the web and is becoming a standard, for better or worse.
+For our front-end purpose, it has all the tools that we needed and gives us access to a variety of useful extensions.
+The central vision of `Autosubmit GUI` was to develop a graphical interface that showed as much information as possible at first glance; moreover, this interface should be scalable, with more information requirements taking an area of the browser window.
+We decided that the interface should be divided into modules that would be displayed in a tiled design.
+The interface should update the modules (tiles) individually and independently without affecting general performance. **ReactJS** provides the tools to accomplish this purpose, where we can translate our idea of modules to components.
 So, it was the chosen framework.

 # Main features

 ![Autosubmit GUI main window.\label{fig:mainwindow}](mainwindow.jpg)

-- Users can search for experiments that match certain criteria: Currently active experiments (those being executed), experiments belonging to a certain user, description of experiments that contain certain word, and other filters.
-The result is presented in a main window \autoref{fig:mainwindow} where the experiment progress is displayed for each result along other relevant information.
-Each experiment item in the result gives direct access to the experiment representation (tree view by default) or a quick view which displays only the most important information.
-There is an option, from the experiment item, to see only a summary of the current progress of the experiment.
+- Users can search for experiments that match specific criteria: Currently active experiments (those being executed), experiments belonging to a particular user, description of experiments that contain a particular word, and other filters.
+The result is presented in a main window \autoref{fig:mainwindow} where the experiment progress is displayed for each result along with additional relevant information.
+Each experiment item in the result gives direct access to the experiment representation (tree view by default) or a quick view that displays only the essential information.
+From the experiment item, there is an option to see only a summary of the current progress of the experiment.

 - User can see the representation of their experiment in three ways with some variations:
-  - Tree View \autoref{fig:treeview}: Uses `FancyTree` to present the experiment jobs in a structured and hierarchical fashion.
+  - **Tree View** \autoref{fig:treeview}: Uses `FancyTree` to present the experiment jobs in a structured and hierarchical fashion.
-  - Graph View \autoref{fig:graphview}: Uses `vis.js` to present the experiment jobs in a graph.
+  - **Graph View** \autoref{fig:graphview}: Uses `vis.js` to present the experiment jobs in a graph.
-  - Quick View: Uses `FancyTree` to present a browsable list of the experiment jobs.
+  - **Quick View**: Uses `FancyTree` to present a browsable list of the experiment jobs.

 ![Tree View.\label{fig:treeview}](treeview.jpg)

 ![Graph View.\label{fig:graphview}](graphview.jpg)

-- All experiment representations allow search of jobs by name, or by patterns in the name using the `*` wildcard.
+- All experiment representations allow the search of jobs by name or by patterns in the name using the `*` wildcard.
 - The graph view allows the user to select some nodes (jobs) and generate a command through the `Change Status` button.
 - The graph view presents variations of the representation for ease of usage.
 - The graph and tree views allow the user to see detailed information of a job by clicking on the node or item.